crystal-community/crystal-kcov/README.md

--h, --help                       Show this message --kcov-args ARGS                 Arguments to be passed to kcov --executable-args ARGS           Arguments to be passed to executable --build-args ARGS                Arguments to be passed to crystal as it's compiling (i.e. compiler args could be here) --kcov-executable PATH           Path to kcov executable to use, if not on PATH --include-override SRC           Path override for kcovs --include-path.
+-h, --help                       Show this message --kcov-args ARGS                 Arguments to be passed to kcov --executable-args ARGS           Arguments to be passed to executable --build-args ARGS                Arguments to be passed to crystal as it's compiling the specs (i.e. compiler args could be here)
+--kcov-executable PATH           Path to kcov executable to use, if not on PATH --include-override SRC           Path override for kcovs --include-path.
 Will implicitly be set to 'src/' already.
 Use this command to change that
 --output                         Outputs the basic results of the coverage tests to terminal